cap-java/cds-feature-attachments/doc/Design.md

 The field `modifiedAt` is annotated with the `@odata.etag` annotation to enable optimistic concurrency control.
 This is needed to make sure that the content of the attachment is not changed during the update of the entity.
-The Fiori Elements UI support this out of the box, so no other annotations or adjustments are needed.
+The Fiori Elements UI supports this out of the box, so no other annotations or adjustments are needed.

 #### Usage of the CDS Model